Great Yarmouth: Railway

-The bus station in Great Yarmouth is the hub for local routes beneath Market Gates Shopping Centre.
-The Excel X1 route operated by First Norfolk & Suffolk provides a link between Norwich and Lowestoft. also serving Norwich.
+The bus station in Great Yarmouth is the hub for local routes, located beneath Market Gates Shopping Centre.
+Services are operated predominantly by First Eastern Counties.
+The Excel X1 route, which links Norwich and Lowestoft, stops in the town.
 Other local bus services link the suburban areas of Martham, Hemsby, Gorleston, Bradwell and Belton.
-These are mostly operated by First Norfolk & Suffolk.

 Port and river

-The River Yare cuts off Great Yarmouth from other areas of the borough such as Gorleston and Southtown and so the town's two bridges have become major transport links.
-Originally Haven Bridge was the only link over the river, but in the late 1980s Breydon Bridge was built to take the A12 over Breydon Water, replacing the old railway bridge of Breydon Viaduct.
-Both are lifting bridges, which can be raised to allow river traffic to pass through.
-This can result in traffic tailbacks, and the phrase "the bridge was up" has become synonymous in the town with being late for appointments.
+The River Yare cuts off Great Yarmouth from other areas of the borough, such as Gorleston and Southtown; as a result, the town's bridges became major transport links.
+Originally, Haven Bridge was the only link over the river, but in the late 1980s, Breydon Bridge was built to take the A12 over Breydon Water, replacing the old railway bridge of Breydon Viaduct.
+In January 2020, construction began on a third river crossing, the Herring Bridge, which opened to traffic on 1 February 2024.
+All three are lifting bridges, which can be raised to allow river traffic to pass through; this can result in traffic tailbacks.
+The phrase "the bridge was up" has become synonymous in the town with being late for appointments.

-A ferry running between the southern tip of Great Yarmouth and Gorleston provided a much shorter link between the factories on South Denes and the mostly residential areas of Gorleston, but increased running costs and the decline of industrial activity led to its closure in the early 1990s.
+A ferry running between the southern tip of Great Yarmouth and Gorleston provided a much shorter link between the factories on South Denes and the mostly residential areas of Gorleston.
+However, increased running costs and the decline of industrial activity led to its closure in the early 1990s.

 Since 2006, the restored pleasure steamer the Southern Belle has offered regular river excursions from the town's Haven Bridge.
-Built in 1925 for the Earl of Mount Edgcumbe, she is today owned by the Great Yarmouth and Gorleston Steam Packet Company Limited.
+Built in 1925 for the Earl of Mount Edgcumbe, she is now owned by the Great Yarmouth and Gorleston Steam Packet Company Limited.

 Construction work on the Great Yarmouth Outer Harbour, a deep-water harbour on the North Sea, began in June 2007 and was completed by 2009.
-Originally there was to be a roll-on/roll-off ferry link with Ĳmuiden, which failed to materialise.
+Originally, there was to be a roll-on/roll-off ferry link with Ĳmuiden, which failed to materialise.
 An initiative by Seamax Ferries to connect Great Yarmouth and Ijmuiden by ferry was due to start in 2008.
 Nor did installation of two large cranes in 2009, since removed, save plans for a container terminal, which have also been scrapped.